netrome/MeetupTobiiSthlmAI/Presentation/script.md

 - Momentum in optimizer (The parameters I've shown are bad)

+Enumerate these and follow the slides.
+What about batch norm?
+It's a trap!
+This is an example of two batches generated from the same generator.
+What you can see is that there are clear correlations between the images within the individual batches, which obviously is an undesirable property.

 # Content #3: My GAN

 The problem I worked on was, is it possible to train a neural network on generated images?